axelhjalm/bitwig-midi-fighter-twister/README.md

 1-4.
 Same as device page (scroll track, volume, pan, play head and play/stop)
 5: Start of loop section, press to toggle loop
 6: End of loop section, press to toggle loop
-7: Zoom in / out in selected window (arranger / clip), press to zoom to fit
+7: Zoom in / out in selected window (arranger / clip), press to zoom to fit.
+Need to select arranger window or clip.
 8: Select color of track/send
 9-16: Send amount.
 Will use the color of the FX track.
 Press to reset to zero